liberland/Constitution/Liberland-constitution.md

   * **§VI.16(6)** Upon a decision of any Court to commit any Person to prison for no more than seven days for a contempt of court committed either by disruption of judicial proceedings or by disobeying a Court order.
   * **§VI.16(7)** Should such Person disobey the same order of a Court more than once, he or she shall be tried in a regular manner for a criminal offence as regulated by law and not limited to a seven-day imprisonment.
   * **§VI.16(8)** Nothing in this provision shall affect the powers of arrest, short-term detention of a Resident pending deportation proceedings or sequestration of Jurors as enumerated in this Constitution.
-* **§VI.17.** No special commission, tribunal or court not recognised by this Constitution shall be established by the Public Administration.
+* **§VI.17.** No special commission, tribunal or court not recognised by this Constitution shall be established.
 * **§VI.18.** All powers, and restrictions placed thereon, of the Civil Court and the Criminal Court shall equally apply to the Supreme Court upon appeals from such Courts.
 * **§VI.19.** All parties to any trial before any Court of the Free Republic of Liberland shall be given a fair hearing in accordance with the rules of natural justice before a verdict is rendered.
 * **§VI.20.** Access to any Court of the Free Republic of Liberland shall not be impeded by any excessive formal, financial or other requirements.